 Applicants should have significant experience in veterinary medicine, epidemiology, and/or population health.
-The successful candidate will have excellent English language communication skills (both verbal and written), experience conducting research in a highly interdisciplinary environment, and prior experience writing scientific articles.
-Strong analytical skills are an asset.
-Applicants must be within 3 years of having completed their PhD or DVSc in a field that is relevant to the research project (e.g. epidemiology, biology, population medicine).
+The successful candidate will have excellent English language communication skills (both verbal and written), strong analytical skills, and experience conducting research in a highly interdisciplinary environment.
+Prior experience with R and working with horses and/or horse owners would be considered an asset.
 Preference will be given to applicants who also hold a DVM degree and who have experience working with veterinary professionals in a research environment.
-The initial appointment will be for one year.
-Extension of the appointment for the second year is possible, but subject to funding availability and satisfactory performance during the first year.
-The salary will be commensurate with the experience of the candidate in the range of $45,000 to $50,000 CDN (including benefits).

 How to apply:

 Applicants should first review the Graduate Studies website to ensure that they meet the requirements for admission to our graduate program (https://www.uoguelph.ca/graduatestudies/).
 Applicants must submit a cover letter that specifically addresses the applicants interest in equine epidemiology and biosecurity, a recent curriculum vitae, and a copy of their academic transcript (unofficial is fine).
 Applicants should also submit contact information for at least two individuals who can provide letters of recommendation to Dr. Amy Greer.

 Here we are in lovely Sainte-Hyacinthe, QC for the 2019 Conference of the Canadian Association of Veterinary Epidemiology and Preventive Medicine (CAVEPM).
 We are learning about navigating science information overload in the era of big data.
 We are also presenting some of the work being done by our very own mathepilab members!